+Determination of Transaction Price

-At the commencement of the arrangement, the Vertex Agreement has a fixed transaction price of \$232.0 million , primarily consisting of the \$223.7 million upfront fee plus a premium of \$6.9 million related to the 1,618,613 shares sold to Vertex under the Stock Purchase Agreement when measured at fair value on the date of issuance.
-To determine the fair value of the common stock issued to Vertex, the Company utilized the fair value of the Company's common stock as of the effective date of the Vertex Agreement and applied a discount for lack of marketability.
+At the commencement of the arrangement, the Vertex Agreement had a fixed transaction price of \$232.0 million, primarily consisting of the \$223.7 million upfront fee plus a premium of \$6.9 million related to the 1,618,613 shares sold to Vertex under the Stock Purchase Agreement when measured at fair value on the date of issuance.
+The shares issued to Vertex pursuant to the Stock Purchase Agreement were unregistered and therefore considered restricted securities at the time of issuance.
+As a result, the fair value of the shares issued to Vertex of \$19.4 million was calculated using the closing price of the Company's unrestricted shares of common stock on February 8, 2023, adjusted to reflect a discount for lack of marketability ("DLOM") due to the shares issued being unregistered and therefore subject to related sale restrictions.

 The Company is also entitled to reimbursement of costs incurred associated with the delivery of services under the Research Plan.
 The Company utilized the most likely amount approach to estimate the expected cost reimbursement.
 The Company concluded that these amounts do not require a constraint and are included in the transaction price at inception.
 The Company considers this estimate at each reporting date and updates the estimate based on information available.

-In October 2023, the Company achieved a milestone related to preclinical IND-enabling GLP toxicology studies of ENTR-701, which triggered a \$17.5 million payment.
-This milestone payment will be included in the transaction price during the fourth quarter, the quarter in which it was deemed probable upon achievement in October 2023.
-Additional consideration to be paid to the Company upon reaching all remaining milestones are excluded from the transaction price as they are fully constrained as the Company concluded that they are not probable of being achieved as of September 30, 2023.
+In October 2023, the Company achieved a milestone related to preclinical IND-enabling GLP toxicology studies of VX-670, which triggered a \$17.5 million payment.
+In the first quarter of 2024, the Company achieved a milestone related to the clinical advancement of VX-670, which triggered a \$75.0 million payment.
+The Company received this payment in the second quarter of 2024.
+No additional milestones were deemed probable of being achieved as of June 30, 2024 and, therefore, all remaining milestone payments were fully constrained and excluded from the transaction price as of June 30, 2024.
 The Company re-evaluates the probability of achievement of development milestones and any related constraint at each period end, and if necessary, adjusts its estimate of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis, which would affect collaboration revenue in the period of adjustment.

+Allocation and Recognition

+As of June 30, 2024, the transaction price for the combination of the exclusive license and the performance of the research activities for VX-670 primarily consists of (i) the upfront payment, (ii) the equity premium paid by Vertex (iii) the milestone achieved in October 2023, (iv) the milestone achieved in the first quarter of 2024 and (v) reimbursement of costs incurred in connection with the delivery of services under the Amended Research Plan associated with VX-670.
+The transaction price for the work on additional EEV-based therapeutic candidates consists of the reimbursement of costs incurred in connection with the delivery of services under the Amended Research Plan associated with such work.